The Gospel According to Isaiah 53

 - Robert B. Chisholm Jr.

 - Craig A. Evans

 - John S. Feinberg

 - Donald R. Sunukjian

-Darrell L. Bock is Executive Director of Cultural Engagement and Senior Research Professor of New Testament Studies at Dallas Theological Seminary.
+Darrell L. Bock (Ph.D., University of Aberdeen) is Executive Director of Cultural Engagement and Senior Research Professor of New Testament studies at Dallas Theological Seminary.
 A former president of the Evangelical Theological Society, he is the author of the best-selling Breaking the Da Vinci Code and numerous works in New Testament studies, including Jesus According to Scripture.

-Mitch Glaser is the president of Chosen People Ministries.
-Mitch and his wife, Zhava, are Jewish believers in Jesus and have each labored for more than twenty years in ministry among the Jewish people.
-Mitch holds a PhD in Intercultural Studies.
+Mitch Glaser (Ph.D., Fuller Seminary) is the president of Chosen People Ministries.
+Mitch studied with the esteemed Charles Feinberg at Talbot School of Theology.
+Mitch and his wife, Zhava, have labored for more than 45 years in ministry among the Jewish People.
+Mitch holds a PhD in intercultural studies.